WHO WE ARE

 We design.

-WHAT DOES IT MEAN TO BE A DESIGN PARTNER?
+WHAT DOES IT MEAN TO BE A DESIGN Client?

 Do you have a new program, project, or idea that could benefit from the valuable community expertise of people with lived experiences?
 Do you want to engage your team in community-centered principles, while creating innovative and dynamic solutions to systemic inequity?
 We work with corporations, non-profits, and public sector partners who are launching, re-launching, or re-imagining programs and policies that will impact diverse populations.